mrjaiswal-sury/zs_byte_bros/README.md

 4)Insights into craving patterns and graphs to monitor your overall progression.

-5)Level based challenging system to inform how much money you’re saving, and how much life you’ve regained.
-There’s also a timeline that shows you how quickly you start enjoying health benefits.
+5)Level based challenging system to inform how much money you’re saving, and how much life you’ve regained.There’s also a timeline that shows you how quickly you start enjoying health benefits.

-6) This app uses behavioral modification tools based on the ideas behind Cognitive Behavioral Therapy (CBT)
+6)This app uses behavioral modification tools based on the ideas behind Cognitive Behavioral Therapy (CBT)

 We are working on this idea because addictive smokin is a recent trend and Smoking causes about 90% of all lung cancer deaths.
 More women die from lung cancer each year than from breast cancer.